benwilcock/cf-cqrs-microservice-sampler/README.md

 ````

 Notice how the 'commands' go to the command url (`command.local.pcfdev.io`) and the queries go to the query url (`query.local.pcfdev.io`)s.
 This means you can __scale__ the command and query apps separately depending on load.

+# Business Benefits

+There are several clear business benefits that make switching to Cloud Foundry an attractive option for this project.

+ - **Lower Maintenance**

+   - I don't have to script my own PaaS features (like auto-restart).
+   - I can provision my own backing-services (like MySQL etc.).
+   - I don't have to create, manage, secure or test container images.
+   - I can achieve Continuous Delivery and add value constantly.

+ - **Better Resiliance**

+   - Cloud Foundry will restart my apps for me if they crash.
+   - Cloud Foundry will scale my apps for me horizontally.
+   - Cloud Foundry supports zero downtime app upgrades (blue/green).

+ - **Detailed Operational Insights**

+   - Cloud Foundry includes built in Metrics.
+   - Cloud Foundry supports external logging services like Splunk and Logstash.

+ - **Lower Cost and Fewer Resources**

+   - Cloud Foundry uses cloud infrastructure like AWS, Azure, GCP etc. (and uses it very efficiently keeping costs low).
+   - Developers can be more productive and more in control.
+   - Operators spend less time on the 'scaffolding' and more time on real operational issues

 # About the Author